Backs against wall down 17, Warriors crank up defense, rain threes, force Game 7

 Apparently, the answer is going down 17 to the Houston Rockets in a playoff elimination game.

-Houston entered Oracle Saturday night playing smart and with energy, defending as they had the previous two games and then turning that into transition buckets and threes — 11 of them in the first half.
-Houston was up 17 in the first quarter and 10 at the half.
+Houston entered Oracle Saturday night playing smart and with energy, defending as they had the previous two games and then turning that into transition buckets and threes — eight of them in the first quarter.
+Houston was up 17 in the first and 10 at the half.

 However, Golden State had started to defend better in the second quarter and they cranked up the intensity to the level fans had hoped to see in the second half — Houston scored 39 points in the first quarter and 47 combined in the final three.
+The Warriors were also forcing turnovers, 21.3 percent of Rockets possessions ended with a turnover (more than one in five trips down the court).
 Houston had 25 points in the second half and shot 2-of-9 from three in the third quarter.

 At the same time, Klay Thompson led an onslaught of threes for Golden State (Thompson had 9 threes on the night).
 The Warriors defense turned into offense.